 Once she got her last child through high school, she went back to school herself and graduated Summa Cum Laude with a degree in Education.
 Eventually, she went on to obtain two Masters degrees and multiple credentials.
 She loved teaching and tried to retire twice, each time being coaxed back to work by school officials who insisted that she was irreplaceable.
 She finally called it quits when she was 81.

 She now dotes on her eight grandchildren and two great-grandchildren.
 Living on the shores of Lake Merritt in Oakland in an independent living community with her second husband, she enjoys playing bridge, has an active social life, reads many books and keeps in constant contact via text messages to her son, Duff, during Golden State Warriors games.

 What we’ve learned from our Mothers.

 Collectively, our Moms taught us to be good husbands, to be loyal sons and to be patient with our children.

 We’ve learned countless lessons about life, about how to deal with its emotional ups and downs, as well as how to ride its financial roller coaster.

 Above all, our Mothers have taught us that time is not an endless resource and that we should enjoy the little things that make every day precious.

-SGD is the Bay Area advertising, marketing and branding agency specializing in the senior and boomer markets since 1984.
-We’ve successfully positioned, branded and rebranded all kinds of companies that market to seniors, weaving traditional and online tactics to create compelling stories that drive response.
+SGD is a San Francisco Bay Area advertising, marketing and branding agency specializing in the senior and boomer markets.
+We’ve successfully positioned, branded and rebranded companies that market to seniors, weaving traditional and online tactics to create compelling stories that drive response.